ARBUCHELI/CS50-MARIO-MORE/README.md

 # CS50-MARIO-MORE (PSET1 CS50 INTRODUCTION TO COMPUTER SCIENCE HARVARD)

+## DISCLAIMER: This problem was originally created by Harvard University and the solution presented here is only one of the possible solutions to this problem.

+## DISCLAIMER: This repository was created for pedagogical and self-consultation purposes only.
+No one is recommended to copy the solution presented here because copying may lead to sanctions and violations of the CS50 rules of academic honesty.

 <strong>World 1-1</strong>

 Toward the beginning of World 1-1 in Nintendo’s Super Mario Brothers, Mario must hop over adjacent pyramids of blocks, per the below.